 - 1. Check that the panel is connected to the phone jack. - 2.
 Check the phone number programmed into the panel. - 3.
 Perform the phone test again. - 4.
 If the phone test fails again, check the phone connection wiring.

 Off-Site Phone Operation

-Test the system from a remote phone using the commands in the following table.
+Test the system from a remote phone by calling the panel and using the commands in the following table.

 Remote Phone Operation